diacode/diacode-website/source/blog/2016-02-16-trello-clone-with-phoenix-and-react-pt-10.html.markdown

 }
 ```

-Now imagine that this process has a public interface to start and update its state map by adding
+Now imagine that this process had a public interface to add
-a new board it it doesn't exists, append new member ids and remove them.
+a new board, append a new user id and remove an existing user id.
 Well, that's
 basically a **GenServer** process, and I say *basically* because it will also have underlying
 advantages like tracing, error reporting and supervision capabilities.